 As a serious online marketer, you should embrace advanced Google Data Studio reporting.
 As you might know, Google Data Studio is one of the best free visualizations and reporting tools.
-It has excellent features that allow seo marketers and other users to create good quality reports.
+It has excellent features that allow digital marketers and other users to create good-quality reports.
 With GDS reporting, you can track and measure the performance of each advertising campaign you have.
 And it is easy and fun to create data reports on GDS because it has several data connectors and idiot-proof tools for the process.
 Although you can pull complex information into visual charts and graphs, that is not all you can achieve with GDS.
 To create even better statements, you can attempt advanced reporting.
 It entails adding some elements to a report to make it stand out.
 Before sharing 15 of these elements, we will briefly describe the advantages of GDS.

-Benefits of Google Data Studio
+Benefits of Google Data Studio reporting

 When it comes to choosing the right tool to create reports in, Data Studio is the best.
 It contains different data sources inside it.
 With over 800 plus premade datasets, and over two hundred and seventy connectors, you can achieve a lot with GDS.
 Also, it contains multiple pages function to ensure that you prevent information overload on one page.
 Furthermore, it consists of two kinds of filters: include and exclude filters.
+You can easily create a google analytics report using the Google Data Studio analytics template when it needs Google analytics reporting.
+Also, Google data studio facebook ads dashboard template for Facebook ads reporting.

 Importance of advanced Google Data Studio Reporting